 A. “Missed Connection” provides reimbursement for the additional costs to “catch up” to a cruise or tour if the cause of delay is a carrier-caused delay or documented weather condition.
-“Missed Connection” only pays costs at the final trip destination and not if you miss a connection before you arrive there.
+“Missed Connection” only pays costs at the final trip destination.
 Read the policy wording carefully since “Missed Connection” doesn’t mean exactly the same thing from company to company.

 Important: “Missed Connection” doesn’t mean the insurance will cover you in all situations.
 If you are going on a cruise or tour (depending on the plan) and miss its departure because you were up too late, you are not covered.